Coreymillia/esp32-2432s028-Acidware-Lysergic-Clock/README.md

 - **Touch Screen**: Tap to cycle through effects (Disabled for now, could not implement)
 - **Auto Mode**: Effects change automatically every 30 seconds (Disabled for now, caused brightness problems)
+- USE BOOT BUTTON TO CYCLE THROUGH SCREENS ONLY AS OF 11-26-2025

 ## 📁 Repository Structure